William D. Alexander

 William D. Alexander (1916 – November 19, 1991) was an American filmmaker.
-He made U.S. government sponsored newsreels for African American audiences.
+He made U.S. government-sponsored newsreels for African American audiences.
 He later established his own production company, Alexander Productions, in New York City and became a film producer.

 He made the short documentary film Village of Hope about a leper colony in Liberia.
-He also made the films Portrait of Ethiopia Wealth of Wood, which received the United Nations Award at the Madrid International Film Festival in 1967.
+He also made the films Portrait of Ethiopia Wealth of Wood, which received the United Nations Award at the Madrid International Film Festival in Madrid in 1967.